 A large part of our efforts here are focused on Utah’s utilities.
 We work to show our utilities that they can replace coal generation with solar and wind with little to no cost on them or the ratepayers, while still maintaining things like system reliability, transmission, frequency response, and more.
-We also take part in the Integrated Resource Planning Process and the Multi-State Allocation Process, both of which are utility-run public processes focused on the most efficient approach to utilizing resources and lowering costs across multiple states.
+We take part in the Integrated Resource Planning Process and the Multi-State Allocation Process, both of which are utility-run public processes focused on the most efficient approach to utilizing resources and lowering costs across multiple states.
 By attending these ongoing meetings, we are working to ensure that retiring coal plants are replaced with as much solar and wind generation as possible.
 We also work to develop and strategize around creative incentives to retire coal.

 UTILITY-SCALE BATTERY STORAGE

 The need for and impediments to large-scale battery storage are similar to those faced by small-scale residential and commercial users: the need to store excess energy and use it as needed.
 Right now large-scale storage has high price points.
 But, just like residential and commercial storage, large-scale battery storage is projected to come down in price so it can be more accessible by more utilities.